 Only if you opt in.
 There are two optional toggles in Settings > Privacy: usage analytics (anonymized token counts and feature adoption — no message content) and crash diagnostics (error reports via Sentry — no personal data).
 Both are off by default.

-Vellum runs locally on your machine.
-We don't have a dashboard, an admin panel, or any way to see your usage.
-Your workspace is a folder on your hard drive.
-That said, if your employer monitors your network traffic or your machine, they could potentially see the API calls to Anthropic.
+Your assistant is yours.
+Vellum doesn't have a dashboard, an admin panel, or any way for your employer to see your usage.
+That said, if you're using your employer's computer or network, they could potentially see the API calls or web traffic from your assistant.
+If that's a concern, self-hosting on a personal device is the most private option.
 Use your judgment based on your work environment.

 Yes, in a controlled way.
-You can grant trusted contacts limited access to your assistant through channels like Telegram, Slack, or WhatsApp.
+You can grant trusted contacts limited access to your assistant through channels like Telegram or Slack.
 Trusted contacts can chat with your assistant but can't access your memories, modify your workspace, or use sensitive tools without your explicit approval.
 Unverified people who message your assistant get heavily restricted access.
 See The Permissions Model for details on how trust gating works.

 A lot.
 Gmail management, Google Calendar, Slack integration, web browsing, computer control, phone calls, image generation, coding, app building, document writing, task management, screen watching, media processing, and more — about 30 built-in skills in total.
 You can also build custom skills to extend it further.
 See the Skills Reference for details on each capability.